Olapali is approved for the Treatment of HER2 negative metastatic Breast Cancer with BRCA Mutation

 - the triple-negative breast cancer is ≤60 years old

-- the primary tumor of breast cancer is≥2
+- the primary tumour of breast cancer is≥2

 - breast cancer of any age is accompanied by ≥1 close relative of breast cancer diagnosed age ≤50 years old, or ≥1 close relative are diagnosed with ovarian cancer at any age, or ≥2 close relatives are diagnosed with breast cancer, pancreatic cancer or prostate cancer at any age, or from high-risk Family